|Rating||(log in to rate this project)|

 |Analyze photos taken using a pattern recognition algorithm|

-Update: 2-15-16: This database is now accepting photographic documentation from citizen science divers in New Zealand and South Africa-- see link below for more information:
+Update: 2-15-16: This database is now accepting photographic documentation from citizen science divers in South Africa-- see link below for more information:

 A citizen science project which allows local divers photo document encounters with Sevengill sharks (Notorynchus cepedianus).
 The Sevengill Shark Sightings is a portal through which data is entered into the 'Wildbook' pattern recognition algorithm program.